ahmedwab/CANVAXHUNTING/README.md

 From a Developer perspective, they can upload a post to the posts table while notifying people with the same address about that post:

-First, lets allow for a user to input they postal code and email:
+First, lets allow for a user to input their postal code and email:

 <img src="images/find-info.png"  title="Subscribe">